DOI-USGS/ISIS3/Public-Release-Process.md

 For the internal announcement, send an email to all of astro (GS-G-AZflg Astro <gs-g-azflg_astro@usgs.gov>) informing them of internal availability.
 Also inform users that the isis3 symlink will be updated a week after the public release.
 It may be a good idea to encourage internal users to try to use conda to access the binaries/applications.

 The external announcement will be made via AstroDiscuss.
 Visit AstroDiscuss and create a new topic.
 Again, you may make use of [past announcements](https://astrodiscuss.usgs.gov/t/the-public-release-for-isis3-7-0-is-now-available/176) to template your announcement.
+To create the changelog look at the commit history for the branch since the last release.
+The changelog and release announcement are targeted at users; so, changes targeted at developers should not be included.
+Two examples of changes that do not need to be included in the changelog are minor modifications to the build system and developer documentation updates.

 ## Step 8: Update isis3 symlink